andrewisoko/contraband_game/README.md

 3) It is recquired to activate the vritual environment to run the tests.

-4) Simply insert "pytest" on the terminal.
+4) Simply insert "pytest" and run it in the terminal.

 # Potential issues